AMENDED 2/1/96, 2/7/97, 2/5/99, 2/4/00, 10/24/00, 11/08/01, 11/12/02, 11/7/03, 11/5/04, 11/5/10, 11/6/12, 12/6/13, 11/30/18

 SECTION 2.
 Functions of the Annual Meeting.
 To bring together the voting members of the association to:

-a.
-Take action on recommendations from the Governing Board.
+- Take action on recommendations from the Board of Directors.

 SECTION 3.
 Other Meetings of the Association.

-a.
-Special meetings, having the same functions as the Annual Meeting, may be called to deal with extraordinary situations by majority vote of the members at the Annual Meeting, or by the Governing Board.
-Time and place of all meetings shall be fixed by the Governing Board; notice thereof shall be given to the membership at least 30 days prior to each meeting.
+- Special meetings, having the same functions as the Annual Meeting, may be called to deal with extraordinary situations by majority vote of the members at the Annual Meeting, or by the Board of Directors.
+Time and place of all meetings shall be fixed by the Board of Directors; notice thereof shall be given to the membership at least 30 days prior to each meeting.

 ARTICLE VI: COMMITTEES